Get Your Book Published: 5 Reasons Authors Get Rejected & How to Get a Publishing Deal

 You get a publishing deal with an edited manuscript that is exceptionally well written.

 Something about your book has to be original.
 Distinctive.
-But not too original that no one can compare it to anything else out there?
+But not so original that no one can compare it to anything else out there.

 If they can’t compare it, they won’t know how to sell it.